mistic100/Rainmeter-GalaxyS/README.md

 # Rainmeter GalaxyS

-Special skin to be displayed on a Galaxy S connected with AirDisplay (or any 800*480 screen).
+Special skin to be displayed on a 800*480 screen (formerly a Galaxy S connected with AirDisplay).

 ![screenshot](Screenshot.png)